 Helping Victims of Traumatic Brain Injuries Recover the Compensation They Deserve

-Our firm has an office conveniently located in Glastonbury to ensure we are able to represent and work with brain injury clients in and around the Greater Hartford area including areas such as Manchester, East and West Hartford, Newington, New Britain, Enfield, Avon, Colchester, Middletown, Bristol, Norwich, and more.
-If you find yourself in need of a knowledgeable Connecticut traumatic brain injury attorney to fight for your rights, contact Tehrani Law Group today.
+The good news is that many accident victims can receive compensation for their brain injuries.
+A settlement can cover the cost of medical treatment and lost wages, as well as provide some compensation for pain and suffering.
+Attorney Payman Tehrani believes in providing representation to those who are vulnerable and facing an uncertain future after they have been hurt by careless and negligent wrongdoers.Our firm has an office conveniently located in Glastonbury to ensure we are able to represent and work with brain injury clients in and around the Greater Hartford area including areas such as Manchester, East and West Hartford, l.p-Newington, New Britain, Enfield, Avon, Colchester, Middletown, Bristol, Norwich, and more.
+If you need a knowledgeable Connecticut traumatic brain injury attorney to fight for your rights, contact Tehrani Law Group today.

 • Hypoxic Brain Injuries: Anything that restricts oxygen or blood to the brain can lead to brain injury.
-In fact, brain cells begin to die after a few minutes of oxygen deprivation, and they don’t regenerate.
+In fact, brain cells begin to die after a few minutes of oxygen deprivation, and they do not regenerate.
 Many people suffer a hypoxic brain injury in a near-drowning accident or in a medical mishap.

 • Anoxic Brain Injuries: An anoxic brain injury is when there is a complete lack of oxygen going to the brain.
 This happens if the heart stops or blood cannot reach the brain due to arteries being damaged or otherwise restricted.